Scroll to content

 Through music they develop an understanding of culture and history, both in relation to students individually, as well as ethnicities from across the world.

 Children are able to enjoy music, in as many ways as they choose - either as listener, creator or performer.
-Children learn to foster their instrumental flare and use this as a form of expression.
-They take the skills they have learned and use them, should they ever develop an interest in music in their future lives.
+Children learn to foster their instrumental flair and use this as a form of expression.

 Check out some of the websites and resources below for music.